simoncblyth/opticks/notes/issues/ts-box-utaildebug-decouple-maligned-from-deviant.rst

 * all ending with "AB" : Opticks (A) consumes 1 more than G4 (B)

+  * the extra was u_reemit which was being done even when reemission_prob for material was zero

 * all the G4 truncated consuming more (5~13), some variations by 3/4 even within same history